manifesto-ai/taskflow/README.md

   - React + Zustand UI (state projection)
   - SSE streaming (real-time feedback)
 - A **runnable example** to understand Manifesto as a runtime, not just a concept
-- A task management app with natural language interaction (create, update, delete, query tasks)
+- A task management app with natural language interaction (create, update, delete)

 ---